 What is cash flow management?

 Payments are not always made immediately, so how can you ensure that you’ll have enough cash on hand when the payment deadline comes in?
 It’s only after you receive the money or complete a payment does cash actually start moving.
 That’s why maintaining a positive cash flow is necessary for generating a profit.
+If at the end of a measured period your cash flow statement shows you have more money going out than you have coming in, you have a negative cash flow.

 - Customer payment history, including seasonal sales fluctuations